- INSPECTION -

 Most of these postings still have pictures of the home.
 How does it compare to your home?
 Nicer features and conditions will make their home worth more, and vice-versa.
 Take that into consideration when pricing your home.

-Buyers will look at the price per square foot of your comps – is your home priced higher or lower than the average?
-If your home is priced far away from the average, be sure you can justify it.
+Check the price per square foot of your comps – is your home priced higher or lower than the comps?
+If your home is priced far away from the average, note why that is the case.
 A nicer home deserves a higher multiple and vice versa.